The Magical Menagerie of Norbertine Bresslern-Roth

 It is difficult to resist the charm of a puppy, with three no one stands a chance.

-More distinguished and dignified than many people.
-Bob was made a distinguished member of the Royal Humane Society for saving 23 people from drowning over the course of 14 years.
+More distinguished and dignified than many people, Bob was made a distinguished member of the Royal Humane Society.
+He saved 23 people from drowning over the course of 14 years!
+Good boy!